gamersroost/Exile/README.md

 # Exile
 This is an attempt to preserve Arma3 Exile mod
 The Date today is 4-24-2020 The coronavirus strain COVID-19 has taken over the world and locked people inside.
-During this time, I decided to try and get an exile server up to escape from reality a bit and find sometning that would consume a lot of my free time AND possibly benifit others.
+During this time, I decided to try and get an exile server up to escape from reality a bit and find sometning that would consume a lot of my free time AND possibly benefit others.

 This is the result.